-- import our counts into R

-- filter out unwanted genes
+- import our counts into R - filter out unwanted genes

-- look at the effects of variance and how to mitigate this with data transformation

-• do some initial exploration of the raw count data using principle component analysis
+- transform the data to mitigate the effects of variance - do some initial exploration of the raw count data using principle component analysis and hierarchical clustering

-Data import
+2. Data import

 First, let's load all the packages we will need to analyse the data.